symfony/symfony-docs/reference/formats/message_format.rst

         ];

 Pluralization rules are actually quite complex and differ for each language.
-For instance, Russian uses different plural forms for numbers ending with 1;
+For instance, Ukrainian uses different plural forms for numbers ending with 1;
 numbers ending with 2, 3 or 4; numbers ending with 5, 6, 7, 8 or 9; and even
 some exceptions to this!

 In order to properly translate this, the possible cases in the ``plural`` function are also different for each language.
-For instance, Russian has ``one``, ``few``, ``many`` and ``other``, while English has only ``one`` and ``other``.
+For instance, Ukrainian has ``one``, ``few``, ``many`` and ``other``, while English has only ``one`` and ``other``.
 The full list of possible cases can be found in Unicode's `Language Plural Rules`_ document.
 By prefixing with ``=``, you can match exact